VidWantsToDevelop/JavaScriptActivities/README.md

 ### COMP 1073 – Client-Side JavaScript

-# LAB 4
+# LAB 5

-#### DESCRIPTION
-Using the provided HTML, CSS, and JavaScript as a starting point, build an application that allows the user to modify the background color of the page using three slider inputs, each controlling the red, green, and blue color channels.

 #### INSTRUCTIONS
 Follow along with the numbered instructions inside the code comments in the provided JavaScript file.
+Follow the instructions inside the gallery.js file labeled - steps A to G.

 #### EVALUATION
 <table>